 USC is currently evaluating our participation, assessing the potential financial impacts and operational feasibility while we await further clarification on the many open questions that remain.
 Meanwhile, we will continue to withhold all payroll taxes and any future participation in the program would not be retroactive.

-Retirement contributions will be frozen starting on Jan.
-1, 2021 for a year.
-Employees may increase their contributions to retirement plans in accordance with federal regulations during this time.
+Non-elective retirement contributions will be paused starting on January 1, 2021 for one year.
+Employees may increase their pre-tax and/or Roth employee contributions to the USC Retirement Savings Program in accordance with federal regulations during this time (up to $19,500 in 2021, or $26,000 if you are age 50 and over).